Lokie-ree/Lokie-ree/README.md

-- 👋 Hi, I’m Randall LaPoint, Jr. (@Lokie-ree)
+👋 Hi, I'm Randall LaPoint, Jr.
-- 👀 I’m interested in web development 🧑‍💻, gaming 🎮, and education 🏫
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React, and Next.js
-- 💞️ I’m looking to collaborate on Front-end Web Development Best Practices and Projects
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact:
+🎓 I'm a veteran Math/STEM educator with 14 years of experience, passionate about integrating technology into education.
+💻 Transitioning into web development, I'm currently enhancing my skills in Next.js, React, and other modern frameworks.
+🧠 Lifelong learner with a strong analytical background, always excited to tackle new challenges and collaborate on innovative projects.
+✅ Some of my hobbies include: gaming, learning, spending time with family, and hanging out with my dogs.
+🌟 Let's connect and build something amazing together!

 <!---
 Lokie-ree/Lokie-ree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.